ciaran-finnegan/License-Plate-Recognition-Notifier/README.md

 6. **Updates**:
    - To update the code, modify the Lambda function with the latest code.
    - Ensure your dependencies and configurations remain up-to-date.

+## Automated Deployments with GitHub Actions

+To automate deployments, you can use GitHub Actions you can use the supplied GitHub Actions workflow file (e.g., .github/workflows/deploy-lambda.yml), you will need to configure the following GitHub secrets

+AWS_REGION:
+AWS_ACCESS_KEY_ID:
+AWS_SECRET_ACCESS_KEY:

 ## Conclusion